Sylvia L. Lewis, M.A.

 Finally, the work also critically studies God's sustaining Divine Power to preserve earthly life by including a section with biblical word studies in Hebrew and Greek.

-Sylvia Lewis, M.A., is a Messianic Jewish-Christian Writer who lives in California.
-She enjoyed an adult bat-Mitzvah in March 2012, her memorable day of chanting the Hebrew language from Torah passages in the Bible and ancient Jewish prayers before family and friends that will always be treasured.
+Sylvia L. Lewis, M.A., is a Messianic Jewish-Christian Writer who lives in California.
+She enjoyed an Adult bat-Mitzvah in March 2012, her memorable day of chanting the Hebrew language from Torah passages in the Bible and ancient Jewish prayers before family and friends, which will always be treasured.

-She graduated from Talbot School of Theology at Biola University on May 4, 2018 with honors, having earned a Master of Arts degree in the Old Testament, studying theology and the Bible in its original languages.
+She graduated from Talbot School of Theology at Biola University in May 2018 with honors, having earned a Master of Arts degree in the Old Testament, studying theology and the Bible in its original languages.

-Sylvia’s undergraduate work for her Baccalaureate degree includes:
+Undergraduate work for her Baccalaureate degree includes coursework from:

 • Long Beach City College - Medical Transcription Certificate

 • West Los Angeles College – AA degree in Journalism/Communicative Studies

-The author's writing interests include scholarly theological books and articles, feature stories/editorials - journalism, religious poetry, inspirational novels, playwriting, essays, romance, children's books, and short stories.
+The author's writing interests include scholarly theological books and articles, journalistic feature stories/editorials, religious poetry, inspirational novels, playwriting, essays, romance, historical novels, children's books, and short stories.

-Previously-published work includes religious poetry in Aurora Literary Arts Magazine from 2008 – 2010 (“Praises,” “A Jewish Woman’s Poem,” and “When I Fall Prostrate, in Great Joy”), where she later worked as a Student Editor.
-Sylvia also has two unpublished literary works of poetry.
+Work previously published was religious poetry in Aurora Literary Arts Magazine from 2008 – 2010 (“Praises,” “A Jewish Woman’s Poem,” and “When I Fall Prostrate, in Great Joy”), where she later worked as a Student Editor.
+Lewis also holds two copyrights on unpublished religious poetry books.